SLO | EN

 Objectives and competences

-Students during master study getting competences: Understanding and analysis biological processes individual bees and entire honey bee colony, • Capability to solve specific problems in beekeeping sector and in research in the field of beekeeping (breeding, diseases, pollination, honey bee product production, technology), • Critical evaluation of research results, • Development and critical evaluation of beekeeping practices and results, • Ability of individual and team work and solving complex professional problems in beekeeping, • Effective analyzing and establishing suitable research tools to achieve target professional and research objectives.
+Students during master study getting competences: -understanding and analysis biological processes individual bees and entire honey bee colony, -capability to solve specific problems in beekeeping sector and in research in the field of beekeeping (breeding, diseases, pollination, honey bee product production, technology), -evaluation and using research and research results, -ability of individual and team work and solving complex professional problems in beekeeping, -to analyze and to establish suitable research tools to achieve target professional and research objectives.

 Content (Syllabus outline)

 Research areas in bee systematic, biology, anatomy and physiology and function of organic systems, reproduction, bee development, caste organisation and function of individual bee and social bee organization.
 Researches of physiological and pathological development of individuals.
-Malformations in colony development, effects of infective and un-infective agents, and technological influences on individual bee and colony development and have economic impact in beekeeping.
-Connection between bees and environment and environmental influences on bee development; influence of plant protective substances on bee organic systems and intoxications.
-The study of environmental triggers in cellular level and the study the action on individual bee level.
+Design and implementation of experimental work in the field of colony development, effects of infective and un-infective agents, and technological influences on individual bee and colony development and have economic impact in beekeeping.
+Interaction of bees and environment and environmental influences on bee development; influence of plant protective substances on bee organic systems and intoxications.
+Research into bee behavior and environmental influences on cellular level and the study the action on individual bee level.
 Bee as a model for detection of damaging substances in environment.
-Research topic of bee genetic, selection and breeding programs in beekeeping, queen rearing.
+Research trends in genetics and selection, in hygiene in beekeeping and production of safe honeybee products.
 Research of technology which influences on hygienic production and knowledge of technological and health sources.
-Preventive and curative activities.
-Evaluation of the quality of honeybee products and economics in beekeeping and marketing.
+Research of the quality of honeybee products and economics in beekeeping and marketing.

 Learning and teaching methods